pnnl/BEM-for-PRM/content/get_start/UseCase_Workflows/_index.md

 # Use-case Workflows

-In this chapter, we shall cover concise overview of the different workflows available for applying PRM measures.
-It outlines the purpose and steps involved in each workflow, offering users a clear understanding of how to utilize them effectively.
-This section serves as an introduction to the various methods users can employ with a user-model created in their chosen platforms (such as Revit, Pollination) to implement PRM measures.
+In this chapter, we shall cover use-cases identified for applying the PRM measure.
+It outlines the purpose and steps involved in each use-case workflow, offering users a clear understanding of how to utilize the measure in their existing workflow effectively.
+This section serves as a guide for the users who want to implement the PRM measure on their user-models created in a wide variety of platforms (such as Revit, Pollination etc.).